iliastzanis/GraphAnalysis-ENZYMES-G295-GR/README.md

 This project focuses on analyzing a graph network using various metrics and algorithms.
 The code is written in a Jupyter Notebook and utilizes libraries such as NetworkX, scikit-learn, matplotlib, pandas, and numpy.

+> **Disclaimer**: The content of the Jupyter Notebook provided in this project is written in the Greek language.

 ## Description

 The project uses different metrics to analyze a graph network.
 It performs the following tasks: